yogami/filteredmatches/README.md

 and the matches page should load.

-# mvn exec:java -Dstop
+# Cntrl C

-from another window should stop the app
+on that window should stop the server